Australian-Text-Analytics-Platform/atap_corpus/README.md

 Different Corpus can be sliced into subcorpus based on different criterias and will always return an subclass instance of BaseCorpus.
-The slicing criteria is highly flexible, it accepts a user defined function and comes with convenience slicing operations layered on top of it out-of-the-box.
+The slicing criteria is flexible, it accepts a user defined function and comes with convenience slicing operations layered on top of it out-of-the-box.
 Subcorpus maintains a parent-child relationship with original corpus in a tree internally.